Raising Baby Chicks – What To Feed Them & How To Care For Them

 How To Feed Your Baby Chicks

-If you'd still prefer to make your own DIY feeders, simple use egg cartons or peanut butter/jam jar lids and fill them with chicken feed.
+If you’d still prefer to make your own DIY feeders, you don’t have to put a dent in your wallet.
+As a matter of fact, you may not even need to spend a single dime.
+If you have egg cartons or peanut butter/jam jar lids, you can use these materials and fill them with chicken feed.
+Yup, that easy!

-How much should you feed them - chickens are not like dogs that will continue to eat until they are sick - they eat until they are full, so keep your feeders stocked up with food as much as you want.
+So, how much should you feed them?
+Chickens are not like dogs that will continue to eat until they are sick – they eat until they are full, so keep your feeders stocked up with food as much as you want.

 Water For Your Baby Chicks

-Water for your chicks should be plentiful and should be served at room temperature - not hot or cold.
-Here's what you need to do to keep chicken water from freezing during the cold weather.
+Alongside crumbles, water is also important when raising baby chicks.
+Water should be plentiful but it should be served at room temperature – not hot or cold.
+If you’re raising baby chicks during the cold winter months, here’s what you need to do to keep chicken water from freezing.

-When the chicks are several days old and have grown up a little, put the water up on half a brick which will stop it from constantly filling with shavings and pooping in it.
+When the chicks are several days old and have grown up a little, consider putting the water on half a brick which will stop it from constantly filling with shavings and pooping in it.

-Follow the guide below to regulate your brooders temperature from weeks 1-8:
+Follow the guide below to regulate the temperature of the brooder from the first week to 8 weeks:

 The above is just a guide; you may need slightly different levels based on your climate and conditions.

-If your wondering if your chicks are warm enough and ready to go outside, have a quick read of this simple guide here before making your decision.
+If you’re wondering if your chicks are warm enough and ready to go outside, have a quick read of this simple guide here before making your decision.

 Warning Signs That Your Chicks Are Too Hot…

 Are they drinking their water fast?
 Do they seem to stand away from each other, and away from the heat source?
-Do they seem to be ‘panting’ with there beaks open?
-It’s likely that your brooder is too warm, reduce the temperature or get a bigger brooder.
+Do they seem to be ‘panting’ with their beaks open?
+It’s likely that the brooder temperature is too warm.
+You can either reduce the temperature or get a bigger brooder.

 Warning Signs That Your Chicks Are Too Cold…

 Are your chicks huddled together under the heat source?
-If so they may be cold; increase the heat by lowering your lamp, adding another lamp of getting a smaller brooder.
+If so they may be cold; increase the heat by lowering your lamp, adding another lamp, or getting a smaller brooder.

 For more tips, you can check out this article.